fivetran/dbt_jira/README.md

 config-version: 2

 vars:
-  jira_source:
-    using_sprints: false # Disable if you do not have the sprint table, or if you do not want sprint related metrics reported
-  jira:
-    using_sprints: false # Disable if you do not have the sprint table, or if you do not want sprint related metrics reported
+  jira_using_sprints: false # Disable if you do not have the sprint table, or if you do not want sprint related metrics reported
-    include_comments: false # this package aggregates issue comments so that you have a single view of all your comments in the jira__issue_enhanced table.
+  jira_include_comments: false # this package aggregates issue comments so that you have a single view of all your comments in the jira__issue_enhanced table.
 This can cause limit errors if you have a large dataset.
 Disable to remove this functionality.
 ```

 ## Contributions